 Candy corn has been around for more than 100 years.
-George Renninger, an employee of the Wunderlee Candy Company, invented the popular confection in the 1880s and Wunderlee became the first to produce the candy.
+According to oral history, George Renninger, an employee of the Wunderlee Candy Company, invented the popular confection in the 1880s and Wunderlee became the first to produce the candy.
 The Goelitz Candy Company (now Jelly Belly Candy Company) started producing the confection around the turn of the century and still produces the popular Halloween candy today.

 Candy corn first appeared when America was largely an agrarian society.
 The tri-color design was considered revolutionary and the public went crazy for it.
 We don’t know if the fact that so many Americans had farm experience at that time, if urban dwellers found it charming or if it was some combination of the two that made it so popular.
 Lack of machinery meant that candy corn was only made seasonally, probably gearing up in late August and continuing through the fall.
 It has remained unchanged for more than 100 years and is a favorite at Halloween.

 In 1900, it was the job of many men to produce candy corn several months of the year.